 Probate has two procedures for Ex Partes.
 The first type are referred to as "Drops" and are reserved for matters that are uncontested, routine and are not subject to specific noticing rules in the Probate Code.
 The other type of Ex Partes are referred to as "Appearances."
-These matters are generally contested.
+These matters are generally contested or are expected to be contested.
 A. Ex Parte Drops:

-- 1. These Ex Partes are not set for a hearing, but are considered by the court daily without an appearance by parties.
+1. 1.
+These Ex Partes are not set for a hearing, but are considered by the court daily without an appearance by parties.
 Ex Parte requests must be filed by 10:00 a.m. to be considered that same day.
-If filed after 10:00 a.m., they will be considered the next business day. - 2.
+If filed after 10:00 a.m., they will be considered the next business day.

+2. 2.
 These matters require only the fee charged for an Application for Ex Parte Relief.
 The two exceptions to this are Petitions for Letters of Special Administration and Petitions for Appointment of Temporary Guardianship or Conservatorship; these exceptions require an additional fee for the underlying petition, as set forth in the fee schedule.
-Refer to the most current Fee Schedule on the court's website.
+(Refer to the most current Fee Schedule on the court's website.)